Zeeshan-2k1/HnCC-Blog/_posts/2020-02-02-first-post.md

 Our design team provided us layouts and graphics to give it a ecstatic look.

-A major hurdle faced was using CI/CD over GitLab due to package versions in remote system and local pushed code.
+A major hurdle faced was using CI/CD over GitLab due to different package versions in remote system and local pushed code.

 ![Meme](https://qph.fs.quoracdn.net/main-qimg-e6254d8b9a4a91ea16070fa278f8ee5a){: .center-block : }